 B.2 Examinee should be able to use laws of thermodynamics to define physical quantities that characterize thermodynamics systems in equilibrium such as temperature, energy and entropy and describe the relationships between these quantities.
-This section may include:

 - 1. First Law of Thermodynamics. - 2.
 Second Law of Thermodynamics.